Utopia Book : Stefaan van Biesen

 https://www.museumofwalking.org.uk/events/utopia-a-drift-for-dancers-and-silent-walkers/

-A silent walking and movement performance directed by Geert Vermeire, conceived on the “Utopia” book by Stefaan van Biesen, together forming an artistic walking duo since 2001 developing in a collaborative practice called the Milena principle.
+A silent walking and movement performance directed by Geert Vermeire, inspired by the Utopia book by Stefaan van Biesen.
+Since 2001, the two artists have formed a creative walking duo, developing a collaborative practice known as The Milena Principle.

 Photos by Mel Day.

-A silent walk at the LISTEN, A Season of Sound Art, Frome (UK).
+Part of LISTEN: A Season of Sound Art, Frome (UK)

 Utopia Book [version IX] Brasilia Brazil 2018.